 - The design is simple, clean and easy to navigate

 - The support center articles are very visually appealling and easy to follow

-We like how the folks at Athleticx use products to categorize content about their products.
+We like how the folks at Athleticx use products to categorise content about their products.

-- Using images as support center topics is a fresh, unique way to categorize content
+- Using images as support center topics is a fresh, unique way to categorise content

 - Adding images make it easy to find information for a specific product

-- Adding a header is a smart way to organize support center articles
+- Adding a header is a smart way to organise support center articles

 We hope this has inspired you to clean up and improve your current support site or, even better, if you haven’t created your support page yet and are ready to after seeing our awesome examples, these examples will give you some solid muses to work from.